alidcastano/nuxt-content/README.md

 ```

+### Page Options

 By default, page specific data is extracted from the file name, but it can also be specified inside the front-matter of the respective file.

+Front Matter Options:
+  -  `slug`, String that overrides the content's url identification name.
+  - `permalink`, String that overrides the content's entire url path.
+  -  `date`, Date that overrides the date the post is identified by, in YYYY-MM-DD format.

 ```js
 // `nuxt.config.js`